Venda people: History

 The Venda of today are Vhangona, Takalani (Ungani), Masingo and others.
 Vhangona are the original inhabitants of Venda, they are also referred as Vhongwani wapo; while Masingo and others are originally from central Africa and the East African Rift, migrating across the Limpopo river during the Bantu expansion, Venda people originated from central and east Africa, just like the other South African tribes.

+Clans

 The Venda of today are descendants of many heterogeneous groupings and clans such as: